mars-project/mars/docs/source/remote/guide.rst

    >>> mr.spawn(driver2).execute().fetch()
    52.47844223908132

-Argument of `n_output` can indicate that the spawned function will return multiple outputs.
-This is important when some of the outputs may be passed to different functions.
+The argument `n_output` can indicate the number of outputs the spawned function will return.
+This is important when different outputs are passed to different functions.

 .. code-block:: python